cert-manager/website/content/en/docs/release-notes/_index.md

 type: "docs"
 ---

-Here you will a link to all release notes for each version release of
+Here you will find a link to all release notes for each version release of
 cert-manager:

 - [`v0.1`](./release-notes-0.1/)